ThinkR-open/prepare-for-cran/README.md

 Neither the title nor the description should start with "A package..." or with the name of the package.

-### Use quote if needed
+### Use quote and upper case if needed

 If you quote another package, an article/book or a website/API, put its name between single quote `'`.
+Also, package names are case sensitive. e.g. 'shiny' --> 'Shiny'.

 ### Use parentheses after function names